MicrosoftDocs/azure-docs/articles/active-directory/active-directory-conditional-access-vpn-connectivity-windows10.md

 16. On the **New** page, click **Create**.

 ## Step 9: Create OMA-DM based VPNv2 Profiles to Windows 10 devices
 In this step, you can use one of two methods.
-The first method is a managed deployment using Microsoft Intune to deploy a VPN Device Configuration policy, which does not have an option for AutoVPN.
-The second method can be used for unmanaged environments using a PowerShell script which leverages the Common Information Model which creates a WMI session in the user’s context.
+The first method is a managed deployment using Intune to deploy a VPN Device Configuration policy, which does not have an option for AutoVPN.
+The second method can be used for unmanaged environments using a PowerShell script that leverages the Common Information Model, which creates a WMI session in the user’s context.
 From this context, it then creates a new instance of the MDM_VPNv2_01 WMI class.

-VPNv2 profiles can also be created via SCCM, Microsoft Intune or with a PowerShell Script using [VPNv2 CSP settings](https://docs.microsoft.com/en-us/windows/client-management/mdm/vpnv2-csp).
+VPNv2 profiles can also be created via SCCM, Intune or with a PowerShell Script using [VPNv2 CSP settings](https://docs.microsoft.com/en-us/windows/client-management/mdm/vpnv2-csp).

-### Managed Deployment using Microsoft Intune
+### Managed Deployment using Intune
-Customers that wish to use AutoVPN with Microsoft Intune can configure Custom Device Configuration Profiles in Microsoft Intune.
+Customers that wish to use AutoVPN with Intune can configure Custom Device Configuration Profiles in Microsoft Intune.
 Cloud Identity Support engineers should engage a support engineer from the Mobility POD for assistance with Intune Device Configuration Policies.

 Everything discussed in this section is the minimum needed to make this work with Conditional Access.
 It does not cover Split Tunneling, Using WIP, creating custom Intune device configuration profiles to get AutoVPN working, or SSO.